castleproject/Core/README.md

 * `FEATURE_EVENTLOG` - provides a diagnostics logger using the Windows Event Log.
 * `FEATURE_GAC` - enables support for obtaining assemblies using an assembly long form name.
 * `FEATURE_GET_REFERENCED_ASSEMBLIES` - enables code that takes advantage of System.Reflection.Assembly.GetReferencedAssemblies().
+* `FEATURE_IDATAERRORINFO` - enables code that depends on System.ComponentModel.IDataErrorInfo.
 * `FEATURE_ISUPPORTINITIALIZE` - enables support for features that make use of System.ComponentModel.ISupportInitialize.
 * `FEATURE_LEGACY_REFLECTION_API` - provides a shim for .NET 3.5/4.0 that emulates the `TypeInfo` API available in .NET 4.5+ and .NET Core.
 * `FEATURE_LISTSORT` - enables support for features that make use of System.ComponentModel.ListSortDescription.